-The Solid Waste Board plans and reports solid waste, diversion, and recycling data annually to the State of Tennessee.
+The Regional Solid Waste Board and County Solid Waste staff updates the plan and reports solid waste, diversion, and recycling data annually to the State of Tennessee.
 The Regional Solid Waste Board is a (5) five-member board established by Knox County Commission resolution R-92-11-127.

-The two tax-supported waste collection programs operated by Knox County and the City of Knoxville only account for roughly 30 percent of the total landfilled waste originating from the region.
+Publicly funded waste collection programs operated by Knox County and the City of Knoxville account for less than 20 percent of the total landfilled waste originating from the region.
 The County operates convenience centers, manages a litter dumping cleanup/prevention program, and manages a tire disposal program.
 The City of Knoxville, Knox County, and the State of Tennessee jointly fund a permanent household hazardous waste facility (HHW).
 The City provides curbside waste and limited recycling service to its residents, drop off recycling centers, and litter/dumping control.